apache/iotdb/docs/UserGuide/Write-Data/Load-External-Tsfile.md

 ### load tsfiles

-The command to load tsfiles is `load <path/dir> [autoregister=true/false][,sglevel=int][,verify=true/false]`.
+The command to load tsfiles is `load <path/dir> [sglevel=int][verify=true/false][onSuccess=delete/none]`.

 This command has two usages:

 1. Load a single tsfile by specifying a file path (absolute path).

 The second parameter indicates the path of the tsfile to be loaded and the name of the tsfile needs to conform to the tsfile naming convention, that is, `{systemTime}-{versionNum}-{in_space_compaction_num}-{cross_space_compaction_num}.tsfile`.
-This command has three options: autoregister, sglevel and verify.
+This command has three options: sglevel, verify, onSuccess.

-AUTOREGISTER option.
-If the metadata correspond to the timeseries in the tsfile to be loaded does not exist, you can choose whether to create the schema automatically.
-If this parameter is true, the schema is created automatically.
-If it is false, the schema will not be created.
-By default, the schema will be created.

 SGLEVEL option.
 If the storage group correspond to the tsfile does not exist, the user can set the level of storage group through the fourth parameter.
 By default, it uses the storage group level which is set in `iotdb-datanode.properties`.

 VERIFY option.
 If this parameter is true, All timeseries in this loading tsfile will be compared with the timeseries in IoTDB.
 If existing a measurement which has different datatype with the measurement in IoTDB, the loading process will be stopped and exit.
 If consistence can be promised, setting false for this parameter will be a better choice.

+ONSUCCESS option.
+The default value is DELETE, which means  the processing method of successfully loaded tsfiles, and DELETE means  after the tsfile is successfully loaded, it will be deleted.
+NONE means after the tsfile is successfully loaded, it will be remained in the origin dir.

 If the `.resource` file corresponding to the file exists, it will be loaded into the data directory and engine of the Apache IoTDB.
 Otherwise, the corresponding `.resource` file will be regenerated from the tsfile file.

 Examples:

 * `load '/Users/Desktop/data/1575028885956-101-0.tsfile'`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' autoregister=false`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=true`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' autoregister=true`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=false`
 * `load '/Users/Desktop/data/1575028885956-101-0.tsfile' sglevel=1`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=true`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' onSuccess=delete`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' autoregister=true,sglevel=1`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=true sglevel=1`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=false,sglevel=1`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=false sglevel=1`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' autoregister=false,verify=true`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=true onSuccess=none`
-* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' autoregister=false,sglevel=1,verify=true`
+* `load '/Users/Desktop/data/1575028885956-101-0.tsfile' verify=false sglevel=1 onSuccess=delete`

 2. Load a batch of files by specifying a folder path (absolute path).